 They Changed It, Now It Sucks / Jumping the Shark: Any changes will often vary among the fans to say the least, regardless of the extent or the justification.
-From Meredith Vieira...to the Clock format...the Hot Seat format...and then the new money ladder...and then "SuperMix"...the announcement of Cedric the Entertainer becoming host...the move to Connecticut with Cedric being replaced by Terry Crews...and it goes on.
+From Meredith Vieira...to the Clock format...the Hot Seat format...and then the new money ladder...and then "SuperMix"...the announcement of Cedric the Entertainer becoming host...the move to Connecticut the next season with Cedric being replaced by Terry Crews...the replacement of Crews by Chris Harrison after the former hosted just one season...and it goes on.
 Granted, the show had arguably been in a funk for a while with a dwindling fanbase and thus needed to be freshened up, but it seems each new change alienates as many fans as it reclaims.

-Pandering to the Base: In response to the drought, the show created the Tournament of Ten...but although fans were finally going to get a Millionaire without the need to lower difficulty, they now complained about not only the "manufacturing" of a Millionaire (not a "legit" win by the normal rules of the game, i.e. "answer the standard number of questions right to win") and the Tournament's format proving the show was cheap (each seed risked what they already won, with a drop to $25,000 if incorrect).
-To be fair, they had a point — nine of the ten seeds, including all but one of the $50,000 winners, decided to walk.
-Not surprisingly, it was only used that one time in 2009.
+Pandering to the Base: In response to the drought, the show created the Tournament of Ten in 2009...but although fans were finally going to get a Millionaire without the need to lower difficulty, they now complained about not only the "manufacturing" of a Millionaire (not a "legit" win by the normal rules of the game, i.e. "answer the standard number of questions right to win"; similar criticism was also leveled against Deal or No Deal's Million-Dollar Missions) but the Tournament's format proving the show was cheap (each seed risked what they already won, with a drop to $25,000 if incorrect), along with the fact that it actually wasn't a "Tournament".
+The results of the questions proved 'em out, too — nine of the ten seeds, including all but one of the $50,000 winners, decided to walk.
+Not surprisingly, it was only used that one time.

 Misblamed: Some fans tend to complain that the Sequel Difficulty Spike occurred mainly because the show and its executives became "a bunch of cheap bastards".
 The actual reason for the increased difficulty is because ratings of the syndicated version aren't as huge as the network version once was (ABC's Executive Meddling didn't help matters), and thus can't offer as much money.